 Product Bible: The entire set of product documents defining a product is

-document and is organized as a table of all custom assemblies comprising your product.
+spread-sheet document and is organized as a table of all custom assemblies comprising your

-Each Assembly has its defining documents listed by its current revision number or
+product.
+Each Assembly has its defining documents listed by its current revision

-Overview Drawing (-DV): This is ordinarily a single A-size sheet which
+Overview Drawing (-DV): This is ordinarily a single page which

 sketches the subassembly from a perspective view.
 It is designed to rapidly